Bisaccia: Modern and Contemporary Era

 In 1805, French Emperor Napoleon Bonaparte occupied the Kingdom of Naples, ending the Bourbon dynasty.
 He appointed his brother Joseph as King of Naples.
 Under foreign administration, feudalism was abolished.
 On 12 January 1807, Bisaccia was transferred from the province of Capitanata to that of Principato Ulteriore, which would later become the modern province of Avellino.

 On 8 March 1809, the eighth Duke of Bisaccia, Giovanni Armando Pignatelli, died without an heir.
 As a result, the fief and the ducal title reverted to the royal court.

 Since 1861, Bisaccia has been part of the Kingdom of Italy.
 The noble title and the castle were transferred to the French family de La Rochefoucauld-Doudeauville in 1851.
 The 11th Duke of Bisaccia, Édouard François Marie de La Rochefoucauld (1874 – 1968), sold the castle in 1956.

 After the 1930 Irpinia earthquake, a new town was built near the historic centre.
 Like other remote towns, Bisaccia offers houses for 1 euro on the condition that the buyers restore the houses.

 Following the 1980 Irpinia earthquake, the municipality received state funding amounting to approximately 250 billion lire.
 With these funds, a new section of Bisaccia was built, known as the Piano Regolatore, which is now home to the majority of the town’s population.
-Meanwhile, the historic center has been largely abandoned, due in part to the earthquake and to emigration to other parts of Italy and abroad (such as northern Italy, Germany, Switzerland, USA, and Canada).
+Meanwhile, the historic center has been largely abandoned, due in part to the earthquake and to emigration to other parts of Italy and abroad (such as northern Italy, Germany, Switzerland, US, and Canada).